25-day walk to D.C. brings racism, arrests and a sense of urgency for March on Washington activists

 In cities big and small, they raised their fists and chanted, “Black lives matter.”
 In sleepy suburbs, they marched and bobbed down empty streets to the beat of music from a tinny cellphone speaker or the windows of a support vehicle in their growing caravan.

-They were heading to the 2020 March on Washington the old fashioned way: by putting one foot in front of the other.
+They were heading to the 2020 March on Washington the old-fashioned way: by putting one foot in front of the other.

 Led by Milwaukee activist Frank Sensabaugh, better known as Frank Nitty, the group began its trek in a Milwaukee parking lot on Aug.
 4.